 The patented control system of the reactor has low neutron loss and a wide control range of around 15,000 pcm, which allow the reactor to operate with an extensive range of initial fuel fissile content and fission product load and enables a long fuel life.
 It uses negative feedback with moderator steam to displace liquid heavy water between the moderator and the reflector areas.
 It also safer than traditional control rods.

 The nuclear reactor produces heat, which a secondary coolant transfers to a separate electricity generation complex.
 The generation complex has a number of high-efficiency air-Brayton cycle turbine generators and a heat-storage system using ordinary salt.
 The generation complex can store some of the heat in the salt instead of generating electricity when other producers (notably wind and solar) are producing lots of electricity and the price is low.
 When other producers are producing less power and the price is high the generators can produce extra power by using the heat stored in the salt and sell all of the electricity at high prices.
 This provides higher profit margins for the plant operator and provides price stability and reliable power which benefits both other producers and the electricity users on the grid.

-Numerous possible configurations of the MUTBR design have been simulated with MCNP to determine the best configurations, to verify that they will operate as intended, and to provide some estimates of the potential fuel life.
-These configurations include a one-tube micro reactor, a 19-tube small modular reactor, and a 169-tube large, grid scale reactor.
+Numerous possible configurations of the MUBR design have been simulated with both MCNP and SCALE to determine the best configurations, to verify that they will operate as intended, and to provide some estimates of the potential fuel life.
+These configurations include a 3-tube micro reactor, a 19-tube small modular reactor, and a 80-tube large, grid scale reactor.
 These simulations also provide guidance for future research.
-In 2020, Oak Ridge National Laboratory ran a number of MCNP6 burnup simulations on a provided MUTBR configuration, confirming that from a neutronics perspective, the reactor could work.
+In 2020, Oak Ridge National Laboratory ran a number of MCNP6 burnup simulations on a provided MUBR configuration, confirming that from a neutronics perspective, the reactor could work.

 For more information email me at email@example.com.
 We are interested in collaborations.